-YES NO N/A PURCH ASING e a 1.
-Is the purchasing function separate from accounting and receiving?
-2. Does the organization obtain competitive bids for items, such as rental or service agreements, over specified amounts?
-3. Is the purchasing agent required to obtain additional approval on purchase orders above a stated amount?
-4. Are there procedures to obtain the best possible price for items not subject to competitive bidding requirements, such as approved vendor lists and supply item catalogs? - 5.
-Are purchase orders required for purchasing all equipment and services? - 6.
-Are purchase orders controlled and accounted for by prenumbering and keeping a logbook?
-7. Are the organization's normal policies, such as competitive bid requirements, the same as grant agreements and related regulations?
-8. Is the purchasing department required to maintain control over items or dollar amounts requiring the ADECA to give advance approval?
-9. Under the terms of 2 CFR 200, certain costs and expenditures incurred by units of State and local governments are allowable only upon specific prior approval of the grantor Federal agency.
-The grantee organization should have established policies and procedures governing the prior approval of expenditures in the following categories.
-Automatic data processing costs.
+PURCE IASING TES NO L IWA 1 01101 1.
+Is the purchasing function separate from account receiving? ing and 2.
+Does the organization obtain competitive bids for as rental or service agreements, over specified ar 3.
+Is the purchasing agent required to obtain addition purchase orders above a stated amount? nal approval 4.
+Are there procedures to obtain the best possible pitems not subject to competitive bidding requirem approved vendor lists and supply item catalogs?
+5. Are purchase orders required for purchasing all e services? quipment and 6.
+Are purchase orders controlled and accounted for prenumbering and keeping a logbook? rby 7.
+Are the organization's normal policies, such as correquirements, the same as grant agreements and regulations?
+8. Is the purchasing department required to maintain items or dollar amounts requiring the ADECA to gapproval?
+9. Under the terms of 2 CFR 200, certain costs and incurred by units of State and local governments only upon specific prior approval of the grantor Fe agency.
+The grantee organization should have espolicies and procedures governing the prior approexpenditures in the following categories. are allowable ederal stablished a.
+Automatic data processing costs. b.
 Building space rental costs.
-Costs related to the maintenance and operation of the organization's facilities. - Costs related to the rearrangement and alteration of the organization's facilities.
-Allowances for depreciation and use of publicly owned buildings.
+Costs related to the maintenance and opera organization's facilities. ation of the d.
+Costs related to the rearrangement and alte organization's facilities. ration of the Allowances for depreciation and use of publi buildings. icly owned

-- f.
-The cost of space procured under a rental-purchase or a lease-with-option-to-purchase agreement.

-- g.
-Capital expenditures.

-- h.
-Insurance and indemnification expenses.

-- i.
-The cost of management studies.

-- j.
-Preagreement costs.

-- k.
-Professional services costs.

-- I. Proposal costs.

-- 10. Under the terms of 2 CFR 200 certain costs incurred by units of State and local governments are not allowable as charges to Federal grants.
-The grantee organization should have established policies and procedures to preclude charging Federal grant programs with the following types of costs.

-- a.
-Bad debt expenses.
+Yes NO N/A f.
+The cost of space procured under a rental-purchase or a lease-with-option-to-purchase agreement. g.
+Capital expenditures. h.
+Insurance and indemnification expenses. i i.
+The cost of management studies. j.
+Preagreement costs.k.
+Professional services costs. k.
+Professional services costs.l.
+Proposal costs. r: - - 10000 20 100 - 1 W210 NO - 100 - 10 10.
+Under the terms of 2 CFR 200 certain costs incurred by units of State and local governments are not allowable as charges to Federal grants.
+The grantee organization should have established policies and procedures to preclude charging Federal grant programs with the following types of costs. a.
+Bad debt expenses. a.c b.

-- b.
 Contingencies.

-- c.
-Contribution and donation expenditures

-- d.
-Entertainment expenses.

-- e.
-Fines and penalties.

-- f.
-Interest and other financial costs.

-- g.
-Legislative expenses.

-- h.
-Charges representing the nonrecovery of costs under grant agreements.
+5 c.
+Contribution and donation expenditures ii. d.
+Entertainment expenses. - e.
+Fines and penalties. f.
+Interest and other financial costs. - g.
+Legislative expenses. r h.
+Charges representing the nonrecovery of costs under · · 1 grant agreements.
+RECEIV /ING 1.
+Does the organization have a receiving function to handle receipt of all materials and equipment?
+2. Are supplies and equipment inspected and counted before acceptance for use?
+3. Are quantities and descriptions of supplies and equipment checked by the receiving department against a copy of the purchase order or some other form of notification?
+4. Is a logbook or permanent copy of the receiving ticket kept in the receiving department?
+12 CCOL INTS PAYABLE 1.
+Is control established over incoming vendor invoices?
+2. Are receiving reports matched to the vendor invoices and 13. purchase orders, and are all of these documents kept in accessible files?
+3. Are charges for services required to be supported by evidence of performance by individuals other than the ones who incurred the obligations?